Doing SEO in 2013 is not the same as in 2017. The landscape has changed because of the many Google algorithm updates.

 Otherwise, you won’t have to check your Search Console every morning with a fast-beating heart.
-And you won’t have to punch your screen when Google drops an unofficial updates that tanks your website.
+And you won’t have to punch your screen when Google drops unofficial updates that tank your website.

 What other techniques do you think will keep you safe from Google in 2018?

 Let me know in the comments down below!